 The impacts of COVID-19 will not be fully realized for years to come.
 What we do have and need to remember are our everyday firsthand experiences of a global pandemic.
 Lives were lost, businesses were shuttered, and global and national disparities in responses to the pandemic were constant.

 The pandemic has also been a turning point for supply chains across all industries and regions.
-It forced companies to rethink logistics, partnerships and the importance of supply chain resilience.
+It forced companies to rethink logistics, partnerships, supplier relationships and the importance of supply chain resilience.
 When done right, these three cornerstones of a successful supply chain give companies the tools, network and confidence to remain flexible and responsive to whatever disruption occurs, whether that's a pandemic, a component shortage, labor slowdowns or shifts in consumer demand.

 How can you build resiliency into your supply chain?
 What processes do you need to ensure you're able to meet current future consumer demand?
 Where does IoT supply chain management need to go to ensure the losses of 2020 are not repeated?
 Who can deliver the supply chain, technology, design, and manufacturing expertise that allows for real growth and success?

 The key now lies with companies to firmly remember the 2020 pandemic and how it has shaped today and what it means for tomorrow.